pandaive/CarND-Advanced-Lane-Lines/writeup_template.md

 | 695, 450     | 880, 0      |
 | 1020, 670      | 880, 720        |

+Perspective transform of processed frame is triggered in line #35 in file `track_lines.py`.
 Transformed image:
-![alt text][image4]
+![alt text][image5]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps methods and steps (method _process_image_) in `threshold.py` in _methods_ directory).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps methods and steps (method _process_image_) in `threshold.py` in `methods` directory).
 I use all the line points from thresholded *S* layer from image in HLS color space and aditionally I get points by applying sobel of x gradients on *S* layer of image in HLS color space and checking if the direction of the gradients is in specified range.
-All of the threshold parameters can be found in lines #52-#55 and they are mostly the result of trial-and-error method of adjusting them.
+All of the threshold parameters can be found in lines #52-#55 in `threshold.py` and they are mostly the result of trial-and-error method of adjusting them.
-For the video frames, thresholding is applied using defined before _process_image_ method called in `track_lines.py` file in line #36
+For the video frames, thresholding is applied using defined before _process_image_ method called in `track_lines.py` file in line #36.
+After threshold is done, I also use `warp.py` from `methods` directory to select only the region of interest of the image.
+The ROI points I chose can be found in lines #17-#22 of the `warp.py` file.
+Color thresholding and selecting ROI of processed image is triggered in lines #36-#37 in `track_lines.py` file.
 Here's an example of my output for this step.

-![alt text][image3]
+![alt text][image6]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Code for finding lane lines can be found in file `find_lane_lines.py` in `methods` directory.
+I used the method shown in the course with window search and adjusting a second order polynomial.
+It's used in frame processing in line #38 in file `track_lines.py`.
+I save right and left line **x** values for evaluation.
+This is an example with drawn lines.

-![alt text][image5]
+![alt text][image7]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I calculate the radius of curvature in file `curvature_measurement.py` in `methods` directory, following the idea given in the course.
+Calculation for each image is triggered in line #51 in file `track_lines.py`.
+The position of the car with respect to the road center is calculated in `track_lines.py` in line #52.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in file `draw_lane.py` which is used in `track_lines.py` in line #54.
+It uses reversed perspective transform matrix generated before with `get_perspective_transform_matrix.py` in `utils` directory.
 Here is an example of my result on a test image:

-![alt text][image6]
+![alt text][image8]

 ---